MileHacker Logo

 Iconic Landmarks

-These sites define Seoul and offer thorough perspectives on its history and culture.
-Seoul's landmarks showcase a mix of ancient heritage and modern vibrancy.
+These sites define Seoul and offer thorough insights into its history and culture.
+Seoul's landmarks showcase a mix of ancient custom and modern vibrancy.
 Gyeongbokgung Palace, the largest, stands majestically alongside the UNESCO-listed Changdeokgung Palace.
 N Seoul Tower features panoramic city views.
 Bukchon Hanok Village preserves traditional urban life.
 Myeongdong bustles as a shopping and entertainment hub, while Gangnam represents modern, upscale Korea.
-Insadong a cultural heart featuring classic shops.
+Insadong a cultural heart with traditional shops.
 The War Memorial of Korea remembers the history of the military.

 A lot of places offer combined tickets for convenience.